prashantvikram/pseudo-login/README.md

 * The _/api_ route exposes application's data to authenticated users.
 This route is rate limited using express-rate-limiter package.
 * connect-mongo is used as the session store.

+## Todo

+* inlude jest for unit testing
+* include an Error class for a streamlined handling of errors
+* include default avatar images (perhaps from an API)

 ## License

 MIT